BigPolarBear1/factorization/README.md

 Probably should do something with those leading coefficients of f(x) and i(x) ...
 I'll work it out in Iceland.

+Update: You know what also hits me... the more factors of a B-smooth are square, the less ground an algo like coefficient_sieve (working with quadratics and quadratic residues) has to cover to make it completely square.
+It's like an SIQS type reduction.. but for coefficient sieve... and in theory if we can use linear algebra to produce a nearly square B-smooth... then that should become even easier to make square.
+I'm not going to be able to finish this math before Iceland..
+I will do it while there.

+I am still looking for employment: big_polar_bear1@proton.me , belgian citizenship, cant travel to the US anymore.
+Maybe after the next administration with a lot of convincing (which has to include payment to my former manager bc of what microsoft did.
+He was the only person in this shit industry to have ever believed in me and he lost everything bc of it).

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>